kw7oe/phoenix-bg-sample-app/README.md

 # Sample

-This is the follow along repository for my ["Blue Green Deployment"][0] article.
+This is the follow along repository for my ["Blue Green Deployment with Nginx for Elixir/Phoenix Release"][0] article.

 The script used here is the final script from the blog post.
 Hence, if you want to follow stage by stage according to the post, consider removing `deploy.sh`.